ARM-software/scmi-tests/README.md

 # System Control and Management Interface - Compliance Suite

+## NOTE

+This repository has moved to a new location.
+Visit https://gitlab.arm.com/tests/scmi-tests for the latest updates.

 ## Introduction
 **System Control and Management Interface** (SCMI)  is a set of Operating System-independent software interfaces that are used in system management.